-- 5. You can complain about things like: - Failure or refusal to provide a service. - Inadequate quality or standard of service, or an unreasonable delay in providing a service. - Dissatisfaction with one of our policies or its impact on the individual. - Failure to properly apply law, procedure or guidance when delivering services. - Failure to follow the appropriate administrative process. - Conduct, treatment by or attitude of a member of staff or contractor (except where there are arrangements in place for the contractor to handle the complaint themselves). - Disagreement with a decision, (except where there is a statutory procedure for challenging that decision, or an established appeals process).
-There are separate procedures for appeals against decisions taken by the Council on funding matters and on the release of information.
-Further information can be found here: http://www.sfc.ac.uk/about/about conduct funding.htm.

-6. Your complaint may involve more than one organisation or be about someone working on our behalf.
+- 4. You can complain about things like: - Failure or refusal to provide a service. - Inadequate quality or standard of service, or an unreasonable delay in providing a service. - Dissatisfaction with one of our policies or its impact on the individual. - Failure to properly apply law, procedure or guidance when delivering services. - Failure to follow the appropriate administrative process. - Conduct, treatment by or attitude of a member of staff or contractor (except where there are arrangements in place for the contractor to handle the complaint themselves). - Disagreement with a decision, (except where there is a statutory procedure for challenging that decision, or an established appeals process). - 5.
+Your complaint may involve more than one of SFC's functions or be about someone working on our behalf.